-Property Destruction (without potential to cause harm) Eloping from class Throwing objects Hitting in isolation
+Property Destruction (without potential to cause harm) Head Banging (in isolation) Scratching, Slapping (in isolation) Eloping from class Throwing objects Hitting in isolation

 Staff Response Options include but are not limited to:

 - Help/Prompt/Wait Strategies (when safe to do so)

 - Incident Report sent home.

 - Restorative Practices (ex.
 1:1 time to assist with recovery)

 - Debrief with individual (as appropriate)

 - Reflection on team response